Abdullah Haroon Rasheed

 - Validation of simulators against physical experiments to ensure that data generated from them is physically plausible and captures the required phenomena accurately.

-Under the supervision of Florence Bertails-Descoubes, Stefanie Wuhrer and Jean-Sebastien Franco.
+The work is conducted under the supervision of Florence Bertails-Descoubes, Stefanie Wuhrer and Jean-Sebastien Franco.

 This research is funded by ERC grant GEM (StG-2014-639139)